aws-samples/config-resource-compliance-dashboard/README.md

 **Parameter group: AWS Config logging - where your AWS Config files are delivered**

 These parameters specify information about your AWS Config setup.
 They never change depending on the architecture of your deployment.
-* Log Archive account ID
+* `Log Archive account ID`
   * This is always the number of the AWS account that contains the Amazon S3 bucket collecting AWS Config files.
-* Log Archive bucket
+* `Log Archive bucket`
   * This is always the name of the Amazon S3 bucket collecting AWS Config files.

 **Parameter group: CRCD Dashboard - where you deploy the dashboard and where its data is**

 These parameters define where you install your dashboard.
 It is your choice to specify the same values as above (for deployment on the Log Archive account), or a different AWS account ID and bucket name (if you chose to deploy on a dedicated dashboard account).
-* Dashboard account ID
+* `Dashboard account ID`
   * The number of the AWS account that contains the Amazon S3 bucket source of data for the CRCD dashboard and related data pipeline resources.
-* Dashboard bucket
+* `Dashboard bucket`
   * Name of the Amazon S3 bucket that is used as source of data for the CRCD dashboard.
-* Configure S3 event notification to trigger the Lambda partitioner function on every new AWS Config file
+* `Configure S3 event notification to trigger the Lambda partitioner function on every new AWS Config file`
   * This depends on how you are going to install the CRCD dashboard.
 More details below.
-* Configure cross-account replication of AWS Config files from Log Archive to Dashboard account
+* `Configure cross-account replication of AWS Config files from Log Archive to Dashboard account`
   * This depends on how you are going to install the CRCD dashboard.
 More details below.

 Follow instructions on one of the paragraphs below, depending on the architecture of choice.

 ### Installation on standalone account
-Follow the installation instructions for the Log Archive account below.
+Follow the same installation instructions for the Log Archive account.

 ### Installation on Log Archive account
 The installation process consists of two steps:
-1. Data pipeline resources for the dashboard, via CloudFormation stack
+1. Data pipeline resources for the dashboard, via CloudFormation stack.
-1. Quicksight resources for the dashboard and the necessary Athena views, using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) command line tool
+1. Quicksight resources for the dashboard and the necessary Athena views, using the [CID-CMD](https://github.com/aws-samples/aws-cudos-framework-deployment) command line tool.

 ![CRCD](images/deployment-steps-log-archive-account.png "CRCD Dashboard: deployment steps on Log Archive account")